First things first. What is a No Spend Challenge?

 It won’t be easy but if done correctly it is well worth it.

 The final awesome question is what do you do with the extra money that you save?

 You can put it towards knocking out debt, an emergency fund, or get a jump start on saving for a deposit on a new house!
 You should make an intentional decision about it however instead of just admiring how much extra money you have leftover.

 Know what you’re going to do with your money.
 Don’t let it decide for you.

 Doing a No Spend Challenge is a great way to understand where you are at financially and how you view money.
 Many of us have money problems not because we don’t make enough or go crazy with money, but because we don’t completely understand where it goes.

+Most of us find it hard to make a budget and stick to it.
 Those small $5-$20 transactions might not seem like much when you are doing them but over time they definitely add up.

-How ever you do it and what ever you decide to do with the extra money.
+However, you do it and whatever you decide to do with the extra money.
 Enjoy the experience and see how much you can learn about yourself and your lifestyle.